-As the adoption of cryptocurrency continues to accelerate globally, millions of people worldwide are being exposed to new ways to transfer and store money and other digital assets for the first time.
+As the adoption of cryptocurrency continues to accelerate globally, millions of people worldwide are being exposed to new ways to transfer and store digital assets for the first time.

 In this article, we'll share what an NFT is, why they matter, and how they will continue to play a significant role in the future adoption of crypto and blockchain technology.

-While the term ‘non-fungible token may seem intimidating, NFTs are nothing more than a specific unit of data stored on a digital ledger such as a blockchain.
-This data can represent a piece of digital art or any other form of media such as video, audio, or even text.
+NFTs (non-fungible tokens) are digital assets that represent a specific unit of data stored on a digital ledger such as a blockchain network.
+This data can be a piece of digital art or any other form of media such as video, audio, or even text.